Your rights if you have an assured tenancy

 How long your tenancy is for

-Your tenancy agreement should state a fixed term.
-When the fixed term ends, if neither you or your landlord has given valid notice to end it, your tenancy is automatically renewed.
+Your tenancy agreement should say what the fixed term is.
+If neither you or your landlord has given valid notice to end your tenancy by the end of the fixed term, your tenancy automatically renews.
 This is called tacit relocation.

 Your tenancy agreement might state how long it will be renewed for.
 For example, it could be for an initial fixed term of 6 months and then renewed monthly after that.